funkyfourier/keychron-k8pro-case/README.md

 *This is to be regarded as a work in progress*, since there still are some [issues](https://github.com/funkyfourier/keychron-k8pro-case/issues) which you should be aware of before attempting to print this.
 At the time of writing I am not sure how much more time I am going to put into this since it already has stolen a lot of valuable time from my [other](https://github.com/funkyfourier/keychron-k8pro-case/issues) [projects](https://play.google.com/store/apps/details?id=info.casualcomputing.sputter).

-*Important:* I have *not* dared testing using the battery yet since I do not need it personally.
+**Important:** I have **not** dared testing using the battery yet since I do not need it personally.
 According to the text on the charging chip it uses the TP5000X charging IC, which I have included the [data sheet](https://github.com/funkyfourier/keychron-k8pro-case/blob/master/tp5000x.pdf) for.
-I am quite confident that it will work, but *don't blame me if it does not*.
+I am quite confident that it will work, but **do not blame me if it does not**.
 Also, if you need the battery, beware of [issue#7](https://github.com/funkyfourier/keychron-k8pro-case/issues/7).

+*Also:* Pay attention to the polarity when you insert the battery.
+I do *not* know wether the board has reverse polarity protection.

 The case is made with [FreeCAD](https://www.freecad.org/).
 It is set up with git as [explained in this blog post on blog.lambda.cx](https://blog.lambda.cx/posts/freecad-and-git/).

 All parts should be printable without supports.
-Please keep it like that if you decide to post a pull request.
+Please keep it that way if you plan to post a pull request.

 ### Advantages: